IBM-Cloud/terraform-provider-ibm/examples/ibm-atracker/README.md

 These types of resources are supported:

-* Activity Tracking Target
+* Activity Tracker Target
-* Activity Tracking Route
+* Activity Tracker Route

 ## Usage